estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 2. Set [the `cloudsql.logical_decoding` flag to `on`](https://cloud.google.com/sql/docs/postgres/flags) to enable logical replication on your loud SQL PostgreSQL instance.

-3. In your PostgreSQL client, issue the following commands to create a new user for the capture with appropriate permissions, and set up the watermarks table and publication.
+3. In your PostgreSQL client, connect to your instance and issue the following commands to create a new user for the capture with appropriate permissions, and set up the watermarks table and publication.

   ```sql